John Conyers' long history of controversy surfaces amid misconduct allegations

 The report amounts to just the latest example in a long history of controversy for Conyers dating back decades.

-Some of that history was well-known and seemed to be tucked away into forgotten reports -- but some is only emerging now, following a bombshell article last week on sexual misconduct allegations.
+Some of that history was well-known -- but some is only emerging now, following a bombshell article last week on sexual misconduct allegations.
 Together, they are raising serious questions about the political future of the longest-serving sitting House member -- who is relinquishing his judiciary committee post amid the allegations, but not resigning.

 "I deny these allegations, many of which were raised by documents reportedly paid for by a partisan alt-right blogger.
 I very much look forward to vindicating myself and my family before the House Committee on Ethics," Conyers said in a statement Sunday, adding he will step down as ranking member.